golfamigo/n8n-nodes-neo4jtool/README.md

 ## Operations

-*   **Execute Cypher Query**: Execute a raw Cypher query against the database.
-*   **Create Node**: Create a new node with specified labels and properties.
+This package provides a collection of specialized nodes for interacting with a Neo4j database based on a specific booking system schema.
+Key operations include:

+*   Managing Users, Businesses, Services, Customers, Staff, Resources, and Bookings (CRUD operations).
-*   **Match Nodes**: Find nodes based on labels and properties.
+*   Finding available booking slots based on business rules (`FindAvailableSlots`).
-*   **Update Node**: Update properties of existing nodes based on match criteria.
-*   **Delete Node**: Delete nodes based on match criteria, with an option to detach relationships first.
-*   **Create Relationship**: Create a relationship of a specified type with optional properties between two matched nodes.
+*   Setting staff availability.

+For detailed usage instructions and examples, please refer to `USER_MANUAL.md` (中文) or `README.zh-TW.md` (中文).

 ## Credentials

-To use this node, you need to configure Neo4j credentials in n8n.
+To use these nodes, you need to configure Neo4j credentials named `neo4jApi` in n8n.
 This requires the following information from your Neo4j instance:

 *   **Host**: The host address of your Neo4j instance, including the protocol (e.g., `neo4j://localhost`, `bolt://your-server.com`, `neo4j+s://your-aura-instance.databases.neo4j.io`).
 *   **Port**: The Bolt port number for your Neo4j instance (typically `7687`).